R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 This says that at runtime (but not compile time) the `:enclave` module must be on the classpath, and configures
 dependencies to respect the three different variants of the enclave.
+That is, the enclave module will expose tasks
+to compile and use either simulation, debug or release mode (in mock mode you're just using regular Java, so no
+special compilation is necessary).
+Which task to use is actually selected by the host build.

 For this simple tutorial we also add a runtime-only dependency on the popular [SLF4J](https://www.slf4j.org) library
 which Conclave uses to do logging.
 SLF4J enables you to send Conclave's logging to any of the major logging frameworks